-West Melbourne based developer Probuild is implementing an executive succession planning strategy affecting senior roles.
+West Melbourne based developer Probuild is implementing an executive succession plan.

-The changes announced today and which come into effect on October 1, 2019, are:
+The changes – which come into effect on October 1, are:

 - Simon Gray, (pictured, right) group managing director, will take on the role of executive chairman Probuild Constructions and WBHO Australia;

-- Luke Stambolis will move into the role of managing director, Probuild Constructions, Australia;
+- Luke Stambolis will become managing director, Probuild Constructions, Australia;

-- Sam Delmenico will become the managing director of Probuild Constructions, Victoria;
+- Sam Delmenico will take on the managing director position with Probuild Constructions, Victoria;

 - Adam Barker will fill the role as managing director, Probuild Constructions, Western Australia;

-- Brad Duggan to be the director and chief financial officer of WBHO Australia, adding to his current role as director and chief financial officer of Probuild Australia.
+- Brad Duggan to be the director and chief financial officer of WBHO Australia, adding to his current position as Probuild Australia director and chief financial officer.

 Mr Gray said the company’s long-term future will be in the hands of its people.

-“We provide exciting opportunities for the development and nurturing talent in our businesses, and these are great examples,” the executive said.
+“We provide exciting opportunities for the development and nurturing talent in our businesses, and these are great examples,” the executive added.

 “This is a natural progression for these leaders.
-They have been selected because of their outstanding leadership, construction and business skills and will future proof our business”.
+They have been selected because of their outstanding leadership, construction and business skills and will future proof our business” (story continues below).

 In July, we reported that Poly Australia appointed Probuild to construct a 23-level, 40,000 square metre office at 1000 La Trobe Street, in Melbourne’s Docklands.

-Eleven months ago, we reported that Probuild founder and managing director Phil Mehrten (pictured, above, right) sold an office built into the former Prahran Post Office, in Greville Street, for $13.4 million.
+Eleven months ago, we reported that building business’ founder and managing director Phil Mehrten (pictured, above, right) sold the former Prahran Post Office, in Greville Street, now a commercial investment, for $13.4 million.

-Last May, the businessman sold a mixed-use commercial asset at 2 Small Street, Hampton, for $3.6 million.
+Last May, the businessman offloaded a mixed-use asset 2 Small St, Hampton, for $3.6m.

-An office at 1 Oxley Road, Hawthorn, which Mr Mehrten co-owned with Edward Yencken, another Probuild executive, and Wayne Judson, a former St Kilda footballer, also sold last May – the $15 million sale price achieved against a $9 million price guide.
+A workplace at 1 Oxley Road, Hawthorn, which the executive co-owned with Edward Yencken, another Probuild colleague, and Wayne Judson, a former St Kilda footballer, also sold last May.

-Last April, Docklands-based law firm Adley Burstyner and Roscon Property Services launched a $4.2 billion class action targeted against several developers, including Probuild, related to Victoria’s combustible cladding disaster.
+A month earlier, Docklands-based Adley Burstyner and Roscon Property Services launched a $4.2 billion class action targeted against it and several other developers, related to Victoria’s combustible cladding problem.